-In 1919, the states approved the 18th Amendment, prohibiting the manufacture and sale of alcoholic beverages.
+The 18th Amendment (1919) prohibited the manufacture and sale of alcoholic beverages.
 In 1933, Congress proposed an amendment to repeal Prohibition.
 The 21st Amendment was ratified in just 286 days.

-The 19th Amendment extended the vote to women.
+The 19th Amendment granted women the right to vote.

-The 20th Amendment reduced the time between the election of national officials and their assumption of office.
+The 20th Amendment reduced the time between the election of national officials and their taking office.

-The 22nd Amendment, adopted in 1951, limited presidents to two terms.
+The 22nd Amendment (1951) limited presidential terms to two terms.

-The 23rd Amendment, enacted in 1961, allowed residents of the District of Columbia to vote in presidential elections.
+The 23rd Amendment (1961) allowed residents of the District of Columbia to vote in presidential elections.

-The 24th Amendment, ratified in 1964, prohibited a poll tax in federal elections.
+The 24th Amendment (1964) prohibited a poll tax in federal elections.

 The 25th Amendment (1967) provided a system for selecting a new vice president after the death or resignation of a president.
-It also established a system to deal with the possibility that a president might become disabled.
+It also dealt with the possibility that a president might become disabled.

-The 27th Amendment, ratified in 1992, prevents Congress from giving itself an immediate pay increase.
-It says that a change in pay can only go into effect after the next congressional election.
+The 27th Amendment (1992) prevents Congress from giving itself an immediate pay increase.
+A change in pay can only go into effect after the next congressional election.

 Source: Amending the Constitution